nitrico/MapViewPager/README.md

 List<CameraUpdate> getDefaultPositions()
 ```

-### Advanced
+#### Advanced

-If you want more customization on how to display the map and the ViewPager, for example to overlay one on the other, you can freely add a `<android.support.v4.view.ViewPager>` and a `<fragment class="com.google.android.gms.maps.SupportMapFragment">` and pass their instances to create the MapViewPager object using the Builder object.
+If you want more customization on how to display the map and the ViewPager, for example to overlay one on the other, you can freely add a `<android.support.v4.view.ViewPager>` and a `<fragment class="com.google.android.gms.maps.SupportMapFragment">` and pass their instances to create the MapViewPager object using the **MapViewPager.Builder** class.
 For example:

 ```java
 mvp = new MapViewPager.Builder(this)            // this is Context